goauthentik/authentik/website/docs/providers/oauth2/client_credentials.md

 client_id=application_client_id
 ```

+Alternatively, you can set the `client_secret` parameter to the `$inputJWT`, for applications which can set the password from a file but not other parameters.

+Input JWTs are checked to be signed by any of the selected *Verification certificates*, and their `exp` attribute must not be now or in the past.

-To limit which input JWTs can be used to authenticate, you can use *[Expression policies](../../policies/expression)*:
+To do additional checks, you can use *[Expression policies](../../policies/expression)*:

 ```python
 return request.context["JWT"]["iss"] == "https://my.issuer"